We can provide you with all kinds of measuring devices: thermometers, voltage testers, moisture meters, mould and gas detectors, to name but a few.

-Measuring devices and test devices: it's best to be spot on!
+Measuring tools and instruments: it's best to be spot on!

-When do I use which measuring devices from KAISER+KRAFT's product range?
+When do I use which measuring tools from kaiserkraft's product range?

 If you don't wish to rely on feeling alone and need to precisely determine ''invisible'' factors, then measuring devices are the only solution.
 This is the case particularly with potentially hazardous measurements such as for electricity, gas releases and temperature changes.